ChainwayDevs/InfoWedge-Android-Samples/IntentOutput/README.md

             return;
         }

-        // Extract the source of the data sb.append("[scan data]\n").append(intent.getStringExtra("data_string")).append("\n\n");
+        // Extract the data of the scan result sb.append("[scan data]\n").append(intent.getStringExtra("data_string")).append("\n\n");

         // Extract the raw data from the intent